Maximise your Avios, air miles and hotel points

 Club Millesime Sofitel Heathrow

-Is this why the 2-year status extensions aren’t happening for some?
+Is this why the 2-year status extensions aren’t happening?

 I wrote on Saturday about the 2-year extensions to British Airways Executive Club status which are being given to people who travelled on the Saturday, Sunday or Monday during the recent IT outage.